satya164/scruntiny/README.md

     ])
 )
 .then(function(value) {
-    // do something with value
+    // do something with the value
 })
 .catch(function(error) {
     if (error instanceof Scrutiny.Error) {